langchain-ai/langgraph/docs/docs/concepts/persistence.md

 in_memory_store.put(namespace_for_memory, memory_id, memory)
 ```

-We can read out memories in our namespace using `store.search`, which will return all memories for a given user as a list.
+We can read out memories in our namespace using the `store.search` method, which will return all memories for a given user as a list.
 The most recent memory is the last in the list.

 ```python
 memories = in_memory_store.search(namespace_for_memory)